 Iconic California State Route 1 extends the entire length of California but the best bit is south from San Francisco, via a wealth of Spanish and colonial history to Monterey, Carmel and the Big Sur.
 The 90 miles from Carmel to Hearst Castle is stunning, with mountains rising out of the sea, redwood groves, rocky beaches, sealion colonies and the Pacific Ocean to distract you as you wind along the precipitous cliff road.
 Convertibles were made for this journey.

 This 2,500 mile route links Maine to Florida and journeys through a swathe of America's history.
-Go in spring or autumn to avoid the crowds and take in colonial New England, New York, Philadelphia and Washington DC before finishing in Miami and Key West, all the while enjoying scenic sights such as the Maine coastline, Florida Everglades and overseas highway to the Florida Keys.
+Go in spring or autumn to avoid the crowds and take in colonial New England, New York, Philadelphia and Washington DC before finishing in Miami.
+You could even tag on a road trip further south, taking in the jaw-dropping, island-connecting bridges of the Overseas Highway to the Florida Keys.

 The Hana Highway on the Hawaiian island of Maui is the best way to explore the island's eastern coast and get a feel for its wild beauty and laid-back towns, although this rollercoaster ride isn't for the faint hearted.
 Drive east from Paia for 60 miles, via some 600 hairpin bends and masses of one-lane bridges.
 Look out for the verdant rainforest, a trio of crashing waterfall cascades and some unusual lava formations.